kerstin-w/Travel-Africa/README.md

 ### Post Detail Page

 - The Post Detail Page shows all information (title, country, author, region, created on, description) of a certain Post.
-- The behavouis is differently for users who are not logged in and users who are logged in.
+- The behavior is different for users who are not logged in and users who are logged in.

 <br>